HarrisonOates/meetcode/items/report.md

      All of this is bundled into a static method, ```SyntaxHighlighting.DetectCodeBlock.parseCodeBlocks()```, which detects the backticks and feeds the appropriate section of text to the other classes.
      To interface with the frontend, we call the method inside ```Html.fromHtml```, which is itself inside ```textView.setText()```.

+7. [Dynamic Localization] Provide users to switch languages of not only the hardcoded string values, but also the ones that are dynamic. (easy)
+   * Class Localization.DynamicLocalization, whole file
+   * Class Localization.LanguageSetting, whole file
+   * Most of the UI related classes
+   * Additional description:
+     * There are certain strings that were intentionally not translated, including programming questions and search query, as doing so would confuse users more.

 *List all features you have completed in their separate categories with their difficulty classification.
 If they are features that are suggested and approved, please state this somewhere as well.*

 ## Team Meetings